 Underwriting risk is managed through the Company's underwriting risk governance framework.
 A key component of this is the peer review process which allows for a collaborative review of risk and pricing by management, and ensures underwriting is within established protocols and guidelines.
-Underwriting guidelines are in place to provide a framework for consistent pricing and risk analysis.
+Underwriting guidelines are in place to provide a framework for consistent pricing and risk analysis and to ensure alignment to the Company's risk appetite.
 Limits are set on underwriting capacity, and cascade authority to individuals based on their specific roles and expertise.

-Another key component of the Company's mitigation of underwriting risk is the purchase of reinsurance.
-AXIS has a centralized Risk Funding department which coordinates external treaty reinsurance purchasing across the group and is overseen by the Reinsurance Purchasing Group, in conjunction with the Reinsurance Security Committee.
+Another key component of the Company's mitigation of underwriting risk is the purchase of reinsurance / retrocession protection.
+AXIS Capital has a centralized Ceded Reinsurance department which coordinates external treaty reinsurance purchasing across the group and is overseen by the Reinsurance Purchasing Group, in conjunction with the Reinsurance Security Committee.
 The Company also benefits from internal quota share and stop loss agreements with AXIS Specialty Limited ("ASL").